Ivory Lee Brown: NFL

-Brown was drafted by the Phoenix Cardinals in the seventh round (171st pick overall) of the 1991 NFL Draft.
+Brown was selected by the Phoenix Cardinals in the seventh round (171st pick overall) of the 1991 NFL draft.
 He was placed on the team's developmental squad, and did not see any playing time during his rookie season.

 WLAF

 The San Antonio Riders of the fledgling World League of American Football signed Ivory Lee Brown in 1992 to replace running back Ricky Blake, who had signed with the Dallas Cowboys at the conclusion of the 1991 season.
 Brown played with the Riders in 1992 and won the league's rushing title with 767 yards.
 Brown's efforts helped the Riders to a 7–3 record, and he was named first-team All World League, giving him an opportunity to return to the Cardinals for the 1992 NFL regular season.

 Return to the NFL

 Brown emerged as a potential starter due to running back Johnny Johnson's unexpected pre-season holdout.
 Brown played in seven games, starting five, during the 1992 NFL season, but did not make the Cardinals roster in 1993 and later retired.